origadmin/toolkits/README.md

 2. [**errors**](errors): Enhanced error handling utilities, such as error wrapping, context propagation, and error inspection.
 3. [**idgen**](idgen): A package for generating unique identifiers.
+4. [**crypto**](crypto): A powerful library designed to provide cryptographic functionalities, including hashing, encryption, and decryption.
+This toolkit is built with performance and security in mind, making it an essential component for any application that requires secure data handling.

 ## Getting Started